pacien/tincapp/readme.md

 Copyright (C) 2017-2018 Pacien TRAN-GIRARD

-_tinc app_ is distributed under the terms of GNU General Public License v3.0, as detailed in the provided `license.md` file.
+_Tinc App_ is distributed under the terms of GNU General Public License v3.0, as detailed in the provided `license.md` file.

 Builds of this software embed and make use of the following libraries: